-To help you turn feedback into ideas, I encourage you to change how you think about customer feedback.
+To help you turn customer feedback into ideas, I encourage you to change how you think about collecting and using it.
 Instead of focusing on what customers tell you they want, for example, “I want to reduce notifications from your app,” ask them and yourself: What problem is the customer trying to solve?
 What task needs to be accomplished here?

 I encourage you to frame each problem as a task, focusing on the triggering event or situation, the motivation and goal, and the intended outcome.

-Knowing the source of your customer’s problem will allow you to craft solutions that not only solve their challenges but also help develop your business and processes in the desired direction.
+Knowing the source of your customer’s problems will allow you to craft solutions that not only solve their challenges but also help develop your business and processes in the desired direction.

-Remember that putting feedback into practice is sometimes a complicated process.
-Given this, not taking action for several months doesn’t mean the feedback was unnecessary or lost — it’s just not the right time to implement it.
-Every customer opinion counts!
+Remember that putting customer feedback into practice is sometimes a complicated process.
+Given this, not acting upon “actionable” feedback for several months doesn’t mean that it was unnecessary or lost — it’s just not the right time to implement it.
+Every piece of customer feedback counts!

-Now, what exactly can you do with the feedback as a support agent?
+Now, what exactly can you do with customer feedback as a support agent?

 1. Improve or upgrade your offer

-With a steady dose of customer feedback, you can relate feedback to different departments accordingly.
-Product, sales, and marketing can all become more customer-centric by listening to feedback.
+With a steady dose of customer feedback, you can pass it on to different departments at your company accordingly.
+Product, sales, and marketing can all become more customer-centric when they listen to (and properly collect) customer feedback.
 This may take shape in changing existing offerings, as well as improving them according to customer needs.

 You can tweak product catalog descriptions, in-app copy, and other written and graphical content, or you can develop new products, services, features, and so on and make it all a data-driven process.
-Tap into feedback to sense customer sentiment and prevent unnecessary churns.
+Tap into feedback to sense customer sentiment, prevent customer churn, and increase customer loyalty.

 2. Understand your customers and users

-Chat surveys and email feedback are great ways to gather valuable information that will help you define customer behaviors or habits, segment them into different categories, create detailed profiles, and make sales projections.
+Chat and email surveys are great ways to collect customer feedback that will help you understand customer behaviors or habits, segment them into different categories, create detailed profiles, and make sales projections.

-Use real-world feedback to understand customer attitudes.
-Measure their overall experience to build a strong brand with desirable products/services.
+Use real-world feedback to understand what your customers value.
+Measure relevant customer service metrics to build a strong brand with desirable products and services.
 For example, see past behavior, what they view on your website, and what they click on in your mobile app.
 You can also display heat maps and click maps to understand their needs better.

 Conduct passive and unforced learning from customer responses.
-Carefully monitor customer wording and measure satisfaction to improve retention and prevent churn.
+Carefully monitor customer wording to assess customer satisfaction, improve customer service, and prevent customer churn.
 So, when your recipient says they’ll withdraw from using your offering, as a support hero, you can alert the right people and counter the crisis.
 Understand your mistakes that lead to customer dissatisfaction and give your company a chance to soothe concerns immediately.

 3. Get a sense of the agents’ performance and work-related issues